From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 Why This Matters

 Fewer moving parts.
-No gateway hop for queries, no extra Rust service to deploy, fewer TLS certificates to manage.
+No gateway hop for queries, no extra auth service to deploy, fewer TLS certificates to manage.

 Lower latency.
-Queries translate and execute in-process without network round-trips.
+Queries translate and execute without extra network round-trips.

 Operational clarity.
 One database with Timescale + AGE means consistent backups, HA, and observability of the observability stack.